rom-rb/rom-rb.org/source/learn/repositories/reading-aggregates.html.md

 chapter: Reading Aggregates
 ---

-Repositories have a powerful API for composing data into nested structures.
-We call them aggregates, where the root is constructed from the data provided by the root relation, and additional relations provide data for child nodes.
+Repositories have a powerful API for composing data into nested structures, which we call **aggregates**, where the root is constructed from the data provided by the root relation, and additional relations provide data for child nodes.

 This document uses `rom-sql` which provide support for defining canonical database associations in relation schemas, which are used to simplify reading aggregates.